Lightning-Fast WordPress: 9 Essentials for Speed Optimization

 In this way, a browser doesn't spend time loading the file, and begins parsing and applying CSS rules much earlier, which reduces page loading time.

 To reach it you've to use a custom theme, and the developer of the theme must implement this feature.
-You can read more about critical CSS here.
+Here's a more extensive explanation on how to use Critical CSS to your advantage and improve the page load time.

 On our website we have page specific bundles, and inline all the CSS code from a bundle, without splitting into critical and not critical.
 It saves a lot of time.
 The main thing in this approach is that you must have a clear and simple design.
 Otherwise, a number of CSS rules will be too big and it'll stretch the size of an HTML document, which will increase page loading time.